dgrah50/gyst/README.md

 Then run the following:

 - `yarn install` to install dependencies.
-- `yarn run dev:chrome` to start the development server for chrome extension
-- `yarn run dev:firefox` to start the development server for firefox addon
-- `yarn run dev:opera` to start the development server for opera extension
+- `yarn run dev` to start the development server
-- `yarn run build:chrome` to build chrome extension
-- `yarn run build:firefox` to build firefox addon
-- `yarn run build:opera` to build opera extension
 - `yarn run build` builds and packs extensions all at once to extension/ directory

 ### Development